 Bringing to her work a rich background in informal education, Allison has designed and led numerous professional development programs across educational contexts to improve teaching practice as well as educational leadership.
-She is the founding Coordinator of the Clinical Mentor Faculty Program at Hebrew College, working with leaders of congregational schools to mentor their teachers and graduate students in Jewish education.
-She also serves as the Senior Educator on a multi-year initiative on the implementation of “Pluralism” at Boston’s Jewish Community Day School, leading the full faculty and parent community in a comprehensive effort.
-Allison is affiliated with the Jack, Joseph and Morton Mandel Center for the Studies of Jewish Education at Brandeis University as well as Hebrew College.
+As the founding Coordinator of the Clinical Mentor Faculty Program at Hebrew College, Allison worked with cohorts of congregational school leaders to mentor their teachers and graduate students in Jewish education.
+She also served as the Senior Educator on a multi-year initiative on the implementation of “Pluralism” at Boston’s Jewish Community Day School, leading the full faculty and parent community in a comprehensive effort.